NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submission_Workflow.md

 Note: "Submit to the GDC" and "Release" actions can be performed only if the user has release privileges.

 ### Project State
 The diagram below demonstrates the transition of a project through the various states.
 Initially the project is OPEN for data upload and validation.
-When the data is ready for review, the project state changes to REVIEW.
+When the data is uploaded and ready for review, the project state changes to REVIEW.
 During the REVIEW state, the project is locked so that additional data cannot be uploaded.
-When review has been completed and the submitter submits the data for GDC processing, the project state changes to SUBMITTED.
+When review has been completed and the submitter submits the data for GDC processing and the project state changes to SUBMITTED.
 If additional data changes are needed during the review period, the project can be re-opened and the state changes back to OPEN.
 When the data has been processed, the submitter can release the data and the project state changes to RELEASE.
 Once the data is released to the GDC for access through GDC data access tools, the project state changes back to OPEN for new data to be submitted to the project.

 [![GDC Data Submission Portal Project State](images/gdc-submission-portal-project-states.png)](images/gdc-submission-portal-project-states.png "Click to see the full image.")